Checkmate-2/Hand-Pose-Estimation-using-MediaPipe-Hands/README.rst

 *****
 Hand-Pose-Estimation-using-MediaPipe-Hands
 *****
-A notebook showcasing how to use mediapipe for hands tracking.
+A notebook showcasing how to use mediapipe for hand tracking.

 MediaPipe in Python
 ########